 This mispricing is also present in other currencies and markets as well as the Korean exchanges.

 It is also possible to make a triangular arbitrage profit between different coins and this can happen on the same exchange.

 A trader could buy Bitcoin, then with the Bitcoin buy say Ethereum and with the Ethereum buy Litecoin.
 Litecoin is then used to buy Bitcoin and the difference in value as a result of mispricing is profit for the trader.

 Many developers have designed bots that can take advantage of mispricing on exchanges.
 A bot is run that can identify an opportunity automatically and if it is greater than a predefined threshold, buy and sell for you while you sleep.

 Things to Remember

-A trader needs to have a verified account on each of the exchanges they want to trade on.
-You will also need to consider waiting time on the smaller exchanges when moving money from them.
-On the larger exchanges such as Kraken, Binance or Bitstamp this is less of a problem.
+Traders need to have a verified account on each of the exchanges they want to trade on.
+You will also need to consider waiting times on smaller exchanges when moving money from them.
+On larger exchanges such as Kraken, Binance and Bitstamp this is less of a problem.